Software Patterns & Design Strategies

 Legend

 Throughout the document, we will use the following arrows to illustrate the relationship type between objects.
-For example, AB, reads A is using B as a dependency type relationship.
+For example, A⟶B, reads A is using B as a dependency type relationship.
 The arrow marks the direction of the dependency.

 The legend below will help the reader to better understand the intent and relationship between objects.